CodePipeWrangler/code_jitsu_gh/README.md

-This space is a showcase of my work across fields of data science, with a focus on continual growth, precision, and creative problem-solving.
+This space for showcase select research projects across fields of plant breeding, genetics, and computational biology, with a focus on continual growth, precision, and creative problem-solving.

-The repositories here reflect a philosophy of discipline developed through practice, learning, and thoughtful execution.

 ## Repository Structure

 **Genetics & Bioinformatics**

 Projects involving DNA sequence analysis, genetic mapping, and computational biology workflows.
+Cuurently, most files are related to my work on developing centromeric identification protocols in legume species with some representing tools generally useful for bioinformatics.